HelloTheNoob/HelloTheNoob/README.md

 ## Prices

 The minimum amount I charge for commissions is R$ 500.
 I currently accept Robux for now.
-If you are paying me via gamepass, I only take **tax-included**.
+If you are paying me via gamepasses, I only take **tax-included**.

 **If you want to know more info about my skills as a scripter, I'd be more than happy to answer. :)**